scintill/electrum-web/docs/INDEX.md

 were finished, and put to rest.

 Thomas began work on a special kind of Bitcoin wallet.
 It was simple, and easy to use.
-In addition, ran everywhere a Web browser would: Windows, Mac OS/X, Android and GNU/Linux were fully supported.
+In addition, Electrum would run everywhere a Web browser
+would: Windows, Mac OS/X, Android and GNU/Linux were fully supported.

 In subsequent years, Electrum has seen thousands of hours of development time.
 It has become a finely tuned and proven Bitcoin wallet with tens of